polymer-dart/autonotify_observe/README.md

 ...
 ```
 `autonotify_observe` transformer should also be placed in all your dependency libs that defines custom `polymer` components using `autonotify` and/or exporting models object extending/mixing `Observe`.

+## notes

+Latest version of this library will not depend anymore on the old `smoke` mirroring system but requires a modified `observe` that you can find [here](https://github.com/dam0vm3nt/observe/tree/reflectable).
+This version of `observe` will come implicitly as a dependency of this package thus you do not have to depend on it directly.